The Galerkin analysis for the random periodic solution of semilinear stochastic evolution equations: The random periodic solution of the Galerkin numerical approximation

-It remains to estimate each of $\{J_i\}_{i=1}^8$ in $\mathbb{E}[\|\cdot\|^2]$ with a finite bound that is independent of $k$ and $t$.
-For $J_1$, it is easy to get the following estimate based on Assumption \ref{as:A} and the condition on $\xi$:
+It remains to estimate each of $\{J_i\}_{i=1}^9$ in $\mathbb{E}[\|\cdot\|^2]$ with a finite bound that is independent of $k$ and $t$.
+For $J_1$, we can get the following estimate based on Assumption \ref{as:A} and the condition on $\xi$: